41 Employee Retention Ideas (That Actually Work)

 28. Transform to a 4-day working week

 When companies in Iceland piloted a 4-day working week, they reported it as an “overwhelming success”.
-Microsoft Japan also trialed it and reported a 40% increase in productivity.
+Microsoft Japan also trialled it and reported a 40% increase in productivity.
 But does a 4-day working week improve staff retention?
 The real answer is “it depends”.
-Consulting firm Robert Half reports that two-thirds of workers want to work less than 5-days per week so assuming many of your employees feel the same way, it’s worth considering it as a trial.
+Consulting firm Robert Half reports that two-thirds of workers want to work less than 5-days per week, so assuming many of your employees feel the same way, it’s worth considering it as a trial.
 Workforce planning aside, moving some or all employees onto a lighter work schedule could be the competitive edge you need to keep people happy.

-29. Help people start a “side-hustle”
+29. Help people start a “side hustle”

 Not everyone dreams of being an entrepreneur, but it’s important to recognize that people have interests, dreams, and ambitions outside the confines of your company.
 A side hustle is a project outside of work your employees do to help them satisfy their curiosity.
 It could be a startup, a hobby, or a passion project; side hustles should be encouraged and celebrated if you want to attract the best.
-Drinks manufacturer Innocent has a really cool, life after innocent webpage where they celebrate what their former employees have gone on to do.
-If you acknowledge the fact that your employees’ career possibilities involve starting a company when they’re good and ready, then they’re more likely to stay with you until they really are ready, rather than job hop for more transitory experiences beforehand.
+Drinks manufacturer Innocent has a really cool, Life after innocent webpage where they celebrate what their former employees have gone on to do.
+If you acknowledge the fact that your employees’ career possibilities involve starting a company when they’re good and ready, then they’re more likely to stay with you until they really are ready rather than job hop for more transitory experiences beforehand.

 30. Create a buddy system

-Around 50% of all employees leave their jobs due to management issues and an astonishing 79% of Millennials believe that mentoring is crucial to their career success.
+Around 50% of all employees leave their jobs due to management issues, and an astonishing 79% of Millennials believe that mentoring is crucial to their career success.
 Mentorships or buddy systems act as a support for employees who may otherwise feel the only person they can speak with is their manager.
 While a buddy does not replace a manager (in fact, far from it), they can be a superb additional resource for an employee to turn to.

 31. Create a financial wellness program

 Did you know that 67% of employees want more financial wellness support from their employers?
-Financial wellness involves ensuring your employees are financially secure and it requires two key components, financial education and the ability to deliver actionable insights.
+Financial wellness involves ensuring your employees are financially secure, and it requires two key components: financial education and the ability to deliver actionable insights.

 ✏️ Top tip: Ensuring employees get on the property ladder can really help with their financial stability.
 Standard Life’s Homebuyer Hub from Life Moments is a great example of what can be done by those prepared to go the extra mile to support their employees.
 Their “digital coach” provides data-driven personalized guidance for everything someone would need when buying their first home.